ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 If you're ready to continue, open the file titled **Step 2**.

-If you closed the Chrome Browser at any point, or need to return to this later, simply rerun the login code titled **1_login** once you're to continue.
+If you closed the Chrome Browser at any point, or need to return to this later, simply rerun the login code titled **1_login** when you're ready to continue.

+### Primary Scrape:

 You can now run the final code titled **2_extract_complete_data**.